guruprasad1809/terrform-aws-api-lambda-s3-image-compression/README.md

 Step 2 : Run terraform init inside the folder and configure the AWS Credentials

-Step 3 : Run terraform plan to check the output then run ==terraform apply==
+Step 3 : Run terraform plan to check the output then run terraform apply